The War on Women

 I wrote to Branch One of which spoke out against the use of the Standard Policy on Periods of Physical Placement.
 I had a great deal of respect for Branch One.
 I sent a letter not really expecting a response, but I did get one.
 The response back, although very guarded, was very telling.
 In the letter the word "often" was used to describe the use of the Standard Policy on Periods of Physical Placement by Branch Five.
 Additionally, in that letter it was reaffirmed that Branch One did not use this policy but rather adhered to the rule of Wisconsin Family Law.

 After receiving the return letter from Branch One, what was once big, was even bigger.
 It now potentially implicated Branch Five in hundreds of manipulated family cases (The People vs Judge Gerald P. Garson).
-I now needed to see where else this policy was being used.
-To my astonishment, after the denial in the first letter from Branch Four, I found it being implemented by an Eau Claire County Budget and Finance board member who happen to be a Family Law Attorney.
+I now needed to see where else this policy was being used (Rusk County, Taylor County.
+To my astonishment, after the denial in the first letter from Branch Four, I found it being implemented by the Eau Claire County Budget and Finance board member who happen to be a Family Law Attorney.
 At this juncture, about 2009, I was extremely disappointed in all the unanswered discoveries.
 I still did not know with 100% certainty who all was involved in total.
 I did know “powerful” people were at odds with each other over the use of this policy.
 Still I could not get my head “around” it.
 Clearly, many in Family Law and county agents were willing to speak out, but none “on the record”.

 I set my effort aside for a couple of years and tried not to think about it.
 A few Family Law attorneys, county agents and elected officials on occasion were pushing me to continue.
 I felt I needed to step away to protect my family from the targeting and intimidation that was swirling around from the behest, of I believe, the Eau Claire County Sheriff.
 Why did I believe it was coming from the Sheriff?
 Years earlier I was warned by an Eau Claire County Sheriff Deputy… “Be careful, these people are going to hurt you”.